-Government advice, released on 11 May 2020, advises face coverings should be worn in the UK in enclosed spaces such as on public transport and when visiting some shops to help defend you from contracting the coronavirus.
+This news follows government advice, released on 11 May 2020, that suggested face coverings should be worn in enclosed spaces - including public transport and when visiting some shops.
+At that point, wearing face masks or coverings on public transport wasn’t required.

 According to Public Health England (PHE), a cloth face covering should cover your mouth and nose while allowing you to breathe comfortably.